pananton/busrpc-dev/README.md

 RESULT

-Returns 0 if no protobuf parsing errors occurred, non-zero otherwise.
+Returns 0 if list of imports is calculated and command did not encounter any protobuf parsing errors, non-zero otherwise.

 ## `version`